-Participants are responsible for the requirements of WA 6.5.2.
+Participants are responsible for the requirements of Article 6.5.2.
 An application is deemed to be a declaration that the requirements have been met and will be verified by Archery Canada.

-Registrants may apply for a performance award through application to Archery Canada designated coordinator (see AC website).
+Registrants may apply for a performance award through application to Archery Canada designated coordinator (see archerycanada.ca).